-- Durkheimian means of or pertaining to Émile Durkheim (1858–1917).
+- Durkheimian is an adjective, meaning of or pertaining to Émile Durkheim.

 - “Durkheim argued that societies are built on social facts, that rapid social change produces strains in society, and that the loss of shared values and purposes can lead to a condition of anomie” (Kendall 2006:37).

 - Giddens, Anthony.
-1979.
-Emile Durkheim.
+1979. Émile Durkheim.
 New York: Viking Press.

 - Nisbet, Robert A. 1974.
 The Sociology of Emile Durkheim.
 New York: Oxford University Press.

-Kendall, Diane.
+Kendall, Diana.
 2006.
 Sociology in Our Times: The Essentials.
 5th ed.
-Belmont, CA: Thomson/Wadsworth.
+Belmont, CA: Wadsworth.